 Well, that explained, I don't know where the Dow is today, but that explained the last two days of losses.

-And anyway, what is the what does that mean?
+And anyway, what does that mean?

 You watch what happens to interest rates.